Velocity: Difference between speed and velocity

+While the terms speed and velocity are often colloquially used interchangeably to connote how fast an object is moving, in scientific terms they are different.
+Speed, the scalar magnitude of a velocity vector, denotes only how fast an object is moving, while velocity indicates both an object's speed and direction.

 To have a constant velocity, an object must have a constant speed in a constant direction.
 Constant direction constrains the object to motion in a straight path thus, a constant velocity means motion in a straight line at a constant speed.

 For example, a car moving at a constant 20 kilometres per hour in a circular path has a constant speed, but does not have a constant velocity because its direction changes.
 Hence, the car is considered to be undergoing an acceleration.